santiago-sanitation-systems/Santiago.jl/README.md

 ... use Santiago functions ...
 ```

-## Update calculated systems with new case profile
+## Update calculated systems for new case profile

 The generation of all systems is computationally intense.
 The code
 below demonstrates how to first generate all systems without case